ullahsamee/rifdock/README.md

 ***Building***

 RifDock links against Rosetta.
-While RifDock may be compatible with the bleeding edge version of Rosetta, the last known-good build can be found on the following branch:
+As RifDock is not managed by Rosetta Commons, it has fallen behind in terms of the code.
+The latest version of Rosetta will not work.
+Instead, use one of the two following versions:

+<b>Academic/Commercial Version</b>: Rosetta 3.9

-<b>Last known-good Rosetta branch</b>: bcov/stable1
+<b>Github branch</b>: bcov/stable1

 To build RifDock: